MaartenW/Quietfield/README.md

 ## Chrome Extension
 *Quietfield* is a simple Chrome extension which adds some simple CSS to quiet down the multitude of notifications.
-Enabling you to work without being alerted every-single-time a co-worker does anything-at-all -not-related-to-you in a room you are member of.
+Enabling you to work without being alerted every-single-time a co-worker does anything-at-all-not-related-to-you in a room you are member of.

 ### Install